Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: Related Work

 The idea of physical participation in a virtual environment via vision-based movement tracking began as early as 1969 by \citet{Krueger1983-KRUAR}, where a participant's movements were perceived and responded to by a computer.
 Their later pioneering work, Video Place \cite{Krueger_videoplace_1985}, explored real-time human-computer interaction, initially implemented as a communication method.

-Microsoft Kinect's \cite{kinect} launch in 2010 commercialized and mass-distributed vision-based exergames among the general population. \citet{perttu_martialarts_2005} explored the fitness and entertainment aspects of exergames through their artificial reality martial arts game, Kick Ass Kung-Fu.
-They also utilized CV tracking to digitally augment traditional exercise equipment, specifically trampolines \cite{perttu_trampoline_2013} and climbing walls \cite{perttu_wall_2016}. \citet{raine2015motiongames} explores how screen-and-vision-based interaction systems can be used to make physical sports training more motivating and effective.
-They also discuss the design and benefits of exergames that augment real-world activities with digital feedback and game mechanics to enhance athletes' experiences and skill development.
+Microsoft Kinect's \cite{kinect} launch in 2010 commercialized and mass-distributed vision-based exergames among the general population. \citet{perttu_martialarts_2005} explored the fitness and entertainment aspects of exergames through their artificial reality martial arts game, Kick Ass Kung-Fu \cite{KickAss}.
+They also utilized CV tracking to digitally augment traditional exercise equipment, specifically trampolines \cite{perttu_trampoline_2013} and climbing walls \cite{perttu_wall_2016}. \citet{raine2015motiongames} explores how screen-and-vision-based exergames use digital feedback and game mechanics to make physical sports training more motivating and effective for skill development.

 Commercial platforms like Valo Motion \cite{valomotion2025} have successfully integrated vision-based mixed reality exergames into public spaces.
-Their systems, which gamify activites such as wall climbing and trampoline jumping, demonstrate the market viability of digitally augmented exercise in gyms, family entertainment centers, and activity parks, a potential future deployment avenue for our research.
+Their systems, which gamify activities such as wall climbing and trampoline jumping, demonstrate the market viability of digitally augmented exercise in gyms, family entertainment centers, and activity parks, a potential future deployment avenue for our research.
 Notably, Valo Motion's sales material emphasizes that their attractions are unattended and require no headsets or controllers to operate, offering both low operational costs and easy entry for players \cite{valomotion2025fec}.
 This motivates our focus on a screen-based and vision-based setup instead of VR hardware.